Programs & Resources for Autism - Autism Yukon

 Caregiver Skills Training (CST)

-This is a caregiver-mediated program for caregivers of children ages 2 – 7 years 11 months with a developmental delay and/or developmental disorder impacting their language abilities and social skills.
+This is a caregiver-mediated program for caregivers of children ages 2 – 8 years 11 months with a developmental delay and/or developmental disorder impacting their language abilities and social communication skills.

 The program consists of 9 weekly group sessions with other parents, as well as 3 home visits.
-Areas of focus are: helping children become and stay engaged, shared engagement in routines, understanding and promoting communication, preventing and teaching alternatives to challenging behaviour, teaching new skills and problem solving.
-This program is currently being offered virtually on ZOOM and requires participants to have a stable and reliable Internet connection as well as a computer with a built-in camera.
+Areas of focus are: helping children become and stay engaged, shared engagement in routines, understanding and promoting communication, preventing and supporting times of dysregulation, teaching new skills and problem solving.
+This program is offered virtually on ZOOM and requires participants to have a stable and reliable Internet connection as well as a computer with a built-in camera.

-If you are interested in an upcoming group, please contact our Project Coordinator, Rebecca Fenton at projectcoordinator@autismyukon.org
+If you are interested in this group, please contact projectcoordinator@autismyukon.org

 Resource Library